mialkin/docs/databases/isolation-levels/isolation-levels-sql-server.md

 ### `INSERT`

-`REPEATABLE READ` does not prevent phantom reads, so you will see different results in `SELECT`s:
+On `INSERT` `REPEATABLE READ` does not prevent phantom read, so you will see different results in two `SELECT`s:

 ```sql
 -- T1